jckongucsd/cse15l-lab3-report/index.md

 ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username

+ls <directory> is a command trying to access the directory of another user.
+However, we cannot do so.. (because of permission).

 cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/

+cp is a command that allows you to copy a file (in this case, hello.txt) from a directory to a home directory

 cat /home/linux/ieng6/cs15lwi23/public/hello.txt

+cat is a command to print out the contents of one or more files on the terminal.
+In this case, we print out hello.txt in /home/linux/ieng6/cs15lwi23/public directory.